About Gregory Burgess | Gregory Burgess for Congress | CA-2

 10 Years — Hawaii & Marin County, Grades 3–12

 Worked with students with autism spectrum disorder and learning disabilities across Hawaii and Marin County schools.
 Developed individualized approaches to help every student reach their potential.
+I studied Skinnerian behaviorism as part of my credential training and have spent years thinking about neural plasticity — what happens when you teach a child whose brain processes the world differently than the textbook assumes.
 Every child, regardless of their challenges, can succeed — and that philosophy drives everything I do in policy.

 Quarantine Public Health Officer